Network resilience: Tipping points in ecological networks

 \section{Tipping points in ecological networks}

-The structure and function of the ecological systems assembled by the interacting species are subjected to internal or external perturbations, such as human-induced pressures and environmental changes \cite{holling1973resilience, scheffer2001catastrophic, folke2006resilience, pickett2013ecology, folke2004regime, capon2015regime}.
-These ecological systems need to respond to such perturbations by adjusting their activities to retain their basic functionality.
-Unfortunately, due to climate change and increasing human activity, even a small perturbation may cause an ecosystem to cross the tipping point and reach an unexpected domain of attraction.
-This transition between states uncover the alternative stable states \cite{knowlton1992thresholds, scheffer2001catastrophic} or phase shifts \cite{done1992phase, hughes1994catastrophes, mccook1999macroalgae}.
-The ability to predict the tipping point of the alternative stable state and the phase shift is crucial for ecosystem management.
-Though both terms show the changes in the ecosystem in response to disturbances, they represent different characteristics change in dynamical systems.
-As shown in Fig. \ref{FourTypesShifts}: 1) alternative stable states implies at least two different stable equilibria can occur at the same parameter values (\textit{i.e.}, environment) over at least some of the range, where hysteresis \cite{petraitis2004detection} often appears; 2) a phase shift has but a single state (albeit changing at the threshold) under all parameter values.
-Transitions between states are changes from the dramatic qualitative changes in the former case, while simple quantitative changes in the latter.
+The structure and function of the ecological systems formed by interacting species are subject to internal and external perturbations such as human-induced pressures, environmental changes \cite{holling1973resilience, scheffer2001catastrophic}, and species invasion.
+These ecological systems must respond to such perturbations by adjusting their activities in such a way as to retain their basic functionality when errors and failures occur.
+As we discussed in Sec.\ref{1rpids}, many systems have alternative stable states, where one is the desired state and another is undesired.
+Due to climate change and overexploitation by human activity, even a small perturbation may cause an ecosystem to cross the tipping point and reach an undesired state.
+This transition between states uncovers alternative stable states \cite{knowlton1992thresholds, scheffer2001catastrophic} or phase shifts \cite{done1992phase}.